 Breaking your water is often something that doctors do once ou are are already in labor to speed things along.

-These are medications we give that can put you into labor.
-When your provider schedules you as an induction, he/she will likely use one of these methods:
+These are medications we give that should start uterine contractions..
+When your provider schedules you as an induction, he/she will likely use one of these methods.
+They are used very carefully, because at too high of doses they can cause a uterine rupture.
+They start labor contractions similar to natural labor (vs spontaneous labor).

 Cervidil / Cytotec / Prepidil